cybera/synthi/manual/src/sections/PythonAPI.md

 ### Running arbitrary API commands

-Anything you can do when logged into the website, you can trigger through an API call.
+Anything you can do when logged into the website, you can also trigger through an API call.
 However, we haven't directly included all possible commands in the Python API.
 If you want to run an operation programmatically that we have not included, there's a function you can use to send the direct GraphQL query (called `query`).
-For example, if you wanted to publish a transformation you have access to, you could run:
+For example, if you want to publish a transformation that you have access to, you can run:

 ```python
 publish_query = '''